Detailed History of Eiffel Tower | Design Proposal, Construction, Controversy & More

 1887

 Construction began on 28 January.
 The concrete base was first created.
-The metal lattice work was done and joined together using rivets.
+The metal latticework was completed and joined together using rivets.
 Each part was created with a lot of precision and detail.
-This was then brought to the site and assembled on site.
+This was then brought to and assembled on-site.
 Each of the 4 base structures was to be constructed on concrete slabs.
 The foundation was laid in the next few months and the first level took a year to complete.
 The arches and the top of the tower were completed by early 1889 when it was inaugurated.

 Tower Completed